TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 12:36:23 EST 2023

 Bay Fonts (or: Bay Soft, or: Bay Animation, Inc.)

 BaySoft or BayFonts (was: Bay Animation Inc) is a font vendor from Annapolis, MD.
 Charles Biddle established Bay Animation Inc there in 1994.
 They claim to have 8000 fonts, but clearly, these are mostly renamed fonts.
 I can not believe that they till operate.
 Interestingly, according to Ulrich Stiehl, Charles Biddle built up his collection with the help of Hans Fremuth, who had a similar collection marketed in Germany, called Profi-Schriften Business (Kelly Media).
 Still according to Stiehl, the majority of the Bay Animation fonts are doctored copies of Bitstream fonts (which in turn were knock-offs of Linotype fonts).
 The italics are merely awful computer-generated slants of romans, and thus, the collection is sub-par.
+Examples of equivalences include Joss Normal (a copy of Freehand 575 (Bitstream)) and Fusi Normal (a copy of Futura Std Medium).
 [Google] [More] ⦿

 2002 graduate from the Maryland Institute College of Art, Baltimore.
 Rumored to be working on a typeface called Composite.
 Author of Lettering&Type: Creating Letters and Designing Typefaces (2009, with Nolen Strals).
 See also here.
 [Google] [More] ⦿

 Matthew Chiavelli was born in Maryland in 1973.
 He is a web designer but has occasionally created typefaces, such as Gerrit, Ultura (1996, based on Herbert Bayer's Universal) and Can-d (1996).
 Lunokhod is to come soon.
 Fonts sold through Fountain.
 [Google] [MyFonts] [More] ⦿